patskovn/TableAnimator/README.md

     return true
 }

 // Note: - currentList **not** changed to newList instantly.
-That functions only start applying and
+That function only start applying and
 // adding request for change to newList into a queue. tableView.apply(newList: newList,
                 animator: animator,